equinor/isar-turtlebot/README.md

 ## Contributing

 We welcome all kinds of contributions, including code, bug reports, issues, feature requests, and documentation.
 The preferred way of submitting a contribution is to either make an issue on github or by forking the project on github and making a pull requests.

+We write our commit messages according to [this guide](https://cbea.ms/git-commit/).